Absio/js-api/README.md

 Returns a Promise that resolves to a [container](#container)

 Throws an Error if the container or connection is unavailable.
+If the `localAccessOnly` option is set to `true`, then a connection is not needed.

 Parameter   | Type  | Description
 :------|:------|:-----------